-An important part of these healthier dietary patterns may be legumes (beans, peas, and lentils), which are associated with a reduced risk of COPD, possibly through effects on reducing systemic inflammation.
-A plant-based diet may provide similar benefit, due to the association of dietary fiber with better lung function, reduced respiratory symptoms, and lower risk for COPD.
+An essential part of these healthier dietary patterns may be legumes (beans, peas, and lentils), which are associated with a reduced risk for COPD, possibly through effects on reducing systemic inflammation.
+A plant-based diet may provide a similar benefit, due to the association of dietary fiber with better lung function, reduced respiratory symptoms, and lower risk for COPD.

-Several studies have reported associations between cured meat consumption and risk for COPD. , , , One of these studies also found a significantly higher (two-fold) risk for hospital readmission in COPD patients consuming the most cured meat, compared to those eating the lowest amount.
-Dietary nitrites may be responsible for this effect by causing a nitrosative stress that amplifies inflammatory processes in the airways.
+Avoiding cured meats.
+Several studies have reported associations between cured meat consumption and risk for COPD.,,, One of these studies also found a significantly higher (2-fold) risk for hospital readmission in COPD patients consuming the most cured meat, compared to those eating the lowest amount.
+Dietary nitrites may be responsible for this effect by causing nitrosative stress that amplifies inflammatory processes in the airways.
 However, additional potential contributors to COPD are the advanced glycation end products (AGEs) found in meats.
-AGEs are elevated in the lungs of COPD patients compared with controls and have been found to increase the same biomarkers of inflammation that are linked with both COPD risk and COPD exacerbations.
+AGEs are elevated in the lungs of COPD patients compared with controls and increase the same biomarkers of inflammation linked to COPD risk and COPD exacerbations.,

-A number of epidemiological studies have suggested a role for fruits and vegetables in COPD prevention.
+Fruits, vegetables, and tea.
+Several epidemiological studies have suggested a role for fruits and vegetables in COPD prevention.
 Although clinical trials to test this hypothesis have been few and far between, one intervention study compared a group of COPD patients who significantly increased their fruit and vegetable intake with a control group that maintained its baseline consumption.
-The intervention group showed an annual increase in percentage predicted FEV 1, compared with the control group, which exhibited a decrease in FEV 1.
+The intervention group showed an annual increase in percentage predicted FEV1, compared with the control group, which exhibited a decrease in FEV1.

-The risk for COPD increases with decreasing levels of serum vitamin A, and NHANES III data revealed an inverse association between the intake of several carotenoids (as well as vitamin C) and COPD mortality.
-An increase in fruit intake by roughly 3.5 oz/d from baseline was associated with a 24% lower mortality risk in COPD patients followed over a period of 20 years, and the Seven Countries Study found that the combined intakes of fruit and fish explained 67% of COPD mortality over a 25-year period.
-10
+The risk for COPD increases with decreasing levels of serum vitamin A, and NHANES III data revealed an inverse association between the intake of several carotenoids (as well as vitamin C) and COPD mortality., An increase in fruit intake by roughly 3.5 oz/day from baseline was associated with a 24% lower mortality risk in COPD patients followed over 20 years, and the Seven Countries Study found that the combined intakes of fruit and fish explained 67% of COPD mortality over 25 years.

-The prevalence of vitamin D deficiency is between 33% and 77% in those with advanced disease, and hypovitaminosis D is a risk factor for developing COPD.
-Supplementation of deficient patients has been found to strengthen airway muscles and reduce the incidence of moderate to severe COPD exacerbation in patients with COPD with baseline 25-hydroxyvitamin D levels of less than 50 nmol/L.
+Vitamin D. The prevalence of vitamin D deficiency is between 33% and 77% in those with advanced disease, and hypovitaminosis D is a risk factor for developing COPD.
+Supplementation of deficient patients has been found to strengthen airway muscles and reduce the incidence of moderate to severe COPD exacerbation in patients with COPD with baseline 25-hydroxyvitamin D levels of < 50 nmol/L.,

 Nutritional Supplementation and COPD Mortality

-A joint statement published by the American Thoracic and European Respiratory Societies held that caloric supplementation should be considered in persons with a BMI less than 21 kg/m 2, unintentional weight loss of > 5% in the past month or > 10% over a 6-month period, or depletion in fat-free and/or lean body mass.
+A joint statement published by the American Thoracic and European Respiratory Societies held that caloric supplementation should be considered in persons with a BMI < 21 kg/m2, unintentional weight loss of > 5% in the past month or > 10% over 6 months, or depletion in fat-free or lean body mass.

-Systematic reviews and meta-analyses have shown that oral nutritional supplementation in COPD patients significantly improves body weight, inspiratory and expiratory muscle strength, hand grip strength, and quality of life, and improves exercise performance and the effects of exercise rehabilitation programs.
+Systematic reviews and meta-analyses have shown that oral nutritional supplementation in COPD patients significantly improves body weight, inspiratory and expiratory muscle strength, handgrip strength, quality of life, exercise performance, and the effects of exercise rehabilitation programs.

-Nutritional supplements, if indicated and per recommendation of registered dietitian.
+Nutritional supplements, if indicated and per the recommendation of a registered dietitian.